WORLD CUP 2026

 Mispricing Scanner

 A Bayesian dual-agent engine scans prediction markets daily for mispricings.
-Agent A cross-references prices across platforms.
+Agent A finds the same event on the other platform (LLM-validated) and compares the price.
 Agent B is Claude NLP estimating probability from the question.
 When both diverge from the market by 5pp+, the contract is flagged with Kelly sizing.

 Runs daily at 6 AM ET.
 Results stored and served from Supabase.
 How it works →